Today's Articles

 Although Baker resigned from the NAACP staff in 1946, she stayed as a volunteer and led its fight to desegregate New York City public schools as the first woman to head the New York branch.
 In 1956, Ella Baker invited sit-in leaders to a conference at Shaw University in April 1960.
 The Student Nonviolent Coordinating Committee was born the following October of that conference.
 Baker moved to Atlanta to organize the new SCLC and to run the Crusade for Citizenship, a voter registration campaign.
 Baker stayed at SCLC for two years, but she never accepted its policy of favoring strong central leadership over local, grass-roots politics.

 Baker returned to New York in 1964 and fought for human rights until her death.
 Called an "unsung hero" of the Civil Rights Movement, Baker has inspired a range of political organizations, including the Black Panther Party, Students for a Democratic Society, and feminist groups.
-Ella Baker, who was instrumental in founding the Student Nonviolent Coordinating Committee (SNCC), died on December 13, 1986.
+Ella Baker, who founded the Student Nonviolent Coordinating Committee (SNCC), died on December 13, 1986.

 Reference: